What is a Captive?

 How does a Captive fit into my Overall Estate Plan?

-The 2015 Protecting Americans against Tax Hikes (PATH) Act raises the annual 831(b) premium limit to $2.2m and also introduces new diversification requirements for 831(b) eligibility.
+The 2015 Protecting Americans against Tax Hikes (PATH) Act raised the annual 831(b) premium limit to $2.2m and also introduced new diversification requirements for 831(b) eligibility.
 These new rules were in part enacted to address potentially abusive captive arrangements focused exclusively on wealth transfer – estate planning objectives, rather than risk management and sound business purpose.
 A captive insurance company is not an estate planning tool.
 However, the establishment of a captive insurance company can complement your estate plan.
 Always consult with knowledgeable legal and professional advisors when considering ownership arrangements for your captive insurance company, to assure that the most appropriate structure is utilized to fit varying planning objectives.
 You should also meet with your existing or proposed captive management firm and your tax counsel to fully understand the new qualification tests for 831(b) arrangements contained in the PATH Act How can a CIC complement an asset protection plan?

 A captive insurance company is not an asset protection tool.
 With litigation activity on the rise, it can be beneficial to grow some portion of wealth in an entity that provides protection from judgment creditors.
 The captive insurance company may be owned by an asset protection trust, further safeguarding those dollars from potential litigation exposure.
 Asset protection rules vary by jurisdiction, and when combined with new captive ownership restrictions signed into law December 18, 2015, make it essential to include counsel familiar with asset protection planning in the planning process.
 You should also meet with your existing or proposed captive management firm and your tax counsel to fully understand the new qualification tests for 831(b) arrangements contained in the PATH Act